 A tour of the Palace of Knossos, the Archaeological Museum of Heraklion, as well as free time to visit the town.

-You will start your tour with a visit of the Minoan Palace of Knossos, the best example of the Minoan civilization, which thrived in the island between 3000 and 1100 BCE, before it was destroyed by the eruption of the Santorini volcano.
+You will start your tour with a visit to the Minoan Palace of Knossos, the best example of the Minoan civilization, which thrived in the island between 3000 and 1100 BCE, before it was destroyed by the eruption of the Santorini volcano.
 Many publications about Knossos are available at the gift shop or you can hire a guide who will give you details and history and provide a more rewarding visit.
 There is a cafe just after entering the gate, and several cafes and tavernas to eat in on the Knossos road just outside the gates.
 Visit time can be anywhere from 1 to 3 hours, depending on your interest in archaeology.

 You will continue to the Archaeological Museum in Heraklion on one corner of the central Eleftherias Square, in which many of the finds from Knossos, Archanes, Phaestos, Zakros and many other archeological sites in Crete are displayed.
 Again, you have the option to buy a book at the gift shop, or hire a guide.
 Visit time is about 1 hour.